Minneapolis, Minnesota (CNN) — Like most Midwesterners, Minnesotans hate to brag, but more and more, they have good reason to do just that.

 Minneapolis can be raucous.
 St. Paul is known for its respectability and reserve.

-The past is revered in St. Paul, as demonstrated by the city's upkeep of its historic landmarks, like the Cathedral of St. Paul and Landmark Center, an old post office that looks like a red-granite castle.
-Another reason to visit is to see the Minnesota State Capitol, a beautiful old pile designed by famed native Cass Gilbert and recently polished to near perfection during a yearslong renovation.
-In June, another kid magnet, the Bell Museum of Natural History, will reopen its doors at a new location on the University of Minnesota's St. Paul campus.
+The past is revered in St. Paul, as demonstrated by the city's upkeep of its historic landmarks, such as the Cathedral of St. Paul and Landmark Center, an old post office that looks like a red-granite castle.
+Another reason to visit is to see the Minnesota State Capitol, a beautiful building designed by famed native Cass Gilbert and recently polished to near perfection during a long renovation.
+The Bell Museum of Natural History reopened its doors recently at a new location on the University of Minnesota's St. Paul campus.
 The Bell's diorama displays, depicting ducks in midflight, muskies midgulp and foxes midleap, have always engaged people of every age.